-The governance role of the Board of Mercy Education is confined to the twelve sponsored schools and sets policies, appoints Principals, approves senior leadership positions and fulfils due diligence in the area of finance and audit management, capital development, risk management and litigation.
+The governance role of the Board of Mercy Education is confined to the thirteen sponsored schools and sets policies, appoints Principals, approves senior leadership positions and fulfils due diligence in the area of finance and audit management, capital development, risk management and litigation.

 Commencing 12 December 2017, Sisters Eveline Crotty RSM, Caroline Ryan RSM, Marie Duffy RSM (RIP), Gaye Lennon RSM and Elizabeth Moloney RSM & Sister Maureen Sexton RSM (Nov 2018) were installed as leaders of the Institute for the next six years, taking over from the Institute’s first leadership team – Sisters Berneice Loch RSM, Annette Schneider RSM, Barbara Bolster RSM, Sally Bradley RSM and Theresia Tina RSM.

 The Institute Leader and Council ultimately oversees the actions of Mercy Education, bearing in mind that the history of our schools has reflected a strong emphasis on local government in decision making at the appropriate level whilst maintaining the distinctive Mercy educational philosophy.

 “The tradition of our institute is to combine decentralisation in government with a deep and personal concern for unity of spirit.
 Catherine McAuley found that local needs are best met by local resources.
 By her continuing warm support of all foundations, however she also fostered unity, and encouraged all to a wide vision of building the kingdom wherever they were called by the Church.
 This two fold Mercy tradition is reflected in our administration which seeks to place decision-making at the appropriate place.”